AlienMan1053/spring26-game-jam/Tips-and-Resources.md

 ## 2. Godot

 [Godot](https://godotengine.org/) is a free, open-source game engine used to create 2D and 3D games.
-It includes built-in tools for graphics, physics, scripting, and scene design, so you can build games without needing many external programs.
+It includes built-in tools for graphics, physics, scripting, and scene design, so you can **build games without needing many external programs**.

+It also has a full GUI (editor) so you don’t have to code everything.
+You can design a lot visually!
+* Visual editor with panels (scene tree, inspector, viewport)
+* Drag-and-drop nodes to build your game
+* Built-in tools for 2D/3D, UI, animation, etc.

 It’s beginner-friendly thanks to its visual editor and simple scripting language (GDScript, similar to Python), making it easy to prototype and develop complete games quickly.